-Overview of backup and restoring (Page 95)
+Overview of backup and restoring (Page 7-7)

-7.3.4 Backup and Restore via ProSave
+7.3.4 Backup and restore operations using ProSave

 Backup and restore operations transfer the relevant data between flash memory on the HMI device and a PC.

 - The HMI device is connected to a PC on which ProSave is installed. - Only for restoring the password list or when backing up the data: